Former Isley Brother CHRIS JASPER brings back Soulful R&B and Funk with his NEW CD “DANCE WITH YOU”

-New York, NY, July 5, 2018 — CHRIS JASPER … New Music from Former Isley Brother, Grammy Lifetime Achievement Award Recipient and Rock & Roll Hall of Fame Inductee.
+New Music from Former Isley Brother, Grammy Lifetime Achievement Award Recipient and Rock & Roll Hall of Fame Inductee

 CHRIS JASPER brings back SOULFUL R&B and FUNK with his new CD Release “DANCE WITH YOU” … the JULY ALBUM OF THE MONTH on Soultracks: